-Well, the new osteoarthritis guidelines for managing osteoarthritis that just came out from the American College of Rheumatology and Arthritis Foundation have physical activity and weight The Arthritis Foundation would like to thank the following companies for their support of the Live Yes!
-With Arthritis Podcast management at the top.
+Well, the new osteoarthritis guidelines for managing osteoarthritis that just came out from the American College of Rheumatology and Arthritis Foundation have physical activity and weight management at the top.
 And the benefits from these behavioral interventions are as strong as some of the pharmacologic interventions in osteoarthritis.